JumesP/JumesP/README.md

 I'm James,

-I'm currently learning Javascript, SQL, PHP Arduino/(C++) and Java during the summer between my first and second year at the University of Winchester.
+I'm currently learning Javascript, SQL, PHP Arduino/ (C++) and Java during the summer between my first and second year at the University of Winchester.

-My main projects are my portfolio website, with a blog, which is a big WIP as well as small python projects similar to my Calculator App i've just recently finished.
+My main projects are my portfolio website, with a blog, which is a big WIP.
+Also some small python projects similar to my Calculator App i've just recently finished!

+Thank you for reading

 <!--
 **JumesP/JumesP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.